Here are a few excerpts from all my books to whet your appetite. Hopefully, they’ll give you a flavour of what lies within each of them.

 Avan thought it a brilliant idea to throw all the bought compost and garden soil from the garden into a huge mound so that they could jump directly down from the wall behind her garden straight into the orchard below, which he had named Narnia.

-‘We won’t have to walk around the block back to your house from Narnia any more.
+‘We won’t have to walk around the block back to your house from Narnia anymore.
 It’ll make it far easier to transfer the tree trunks we want to carve from the woods below up to your house.
-We can just haul the tree trunks up with strong rope,’ he enthused, sounding delighted with his idea.
+We can just haul the tree trunks up with a strong rope,’ he enthused, sounding delighted with his idea.

 ‘Okay, you’ve convinced me,’ she said, although not sure she was sprightly enough to struggle her way up and over the wall, although she knew her lover would have no trouble doing that, such was his athleticism.
 His idea worked out a treat, once the earth, bulked up with rocks and undergrowth, was finally in place.
 She was later to bitterly regret lobbing all of the unwanted flower bed compost over the wall.